jay-joshy/allergyguide/content/contribute.md

 {% warning(header = "General formatting guidelines") %}

 - Bullet points: Prefer over long paragraphs; no periods at the end of items
-- Emphasize key points: Use bold, color, and highlights
+- Emphasize key points: Use bold, colour, and highlights
 - Tables/Figures: Only if they enhance understanding (e.g., decision algorithms)

 {% end %}